1234zou/MOKIT/README.md

 ```
 automr 00-h2o_cc-pVDZ_1.5.gjf >& 00-h2o_cc-pVDZ_1.5.out
 ```
 in Shell.
 The `automr` program will successively perform HF, GVB, and CASSCF computations.
 The active space will be automatically determined as (4,4) during computations.
+See [Quick Start at documentation](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap3_quick.html) and [User Guide](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap4_guide.html) for more information.
 See [examples/](examples/) for more examples.

 QC Packages can be called
 ----------